To Do List for Homeowners

 - Fitness Equipment

 The CDC recommends usage of a labeled hospital-grade disinfectant with claims against similar pathogens to the coronavirus.
 Multiple products in the SERVPRO product line carry the EPA-approved emerging pathogens claims.
-While there is currently no product tested against this strain of the Coronavirus, we are following all guidelines as provided by the CDC and local authorities.
+While there is currently no product tested against this particular strain of the coronavirus, we are following all guidelines as provided by the CDC and local authorities.